phoban01/cue-flux-controller/README.md

 ### Usage
 #### Define a Git repository source

-Create a source object that points to a Git repository containing Kubernetes and Kustomize manifests:
+Create a source object that points to a Git repository containing Kubernetes manifests and a Cue module:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta1